Unleashed97/unleashed97/README.md

 ### Other
 * English (B1 - ok at writing/reading, bad at speaking)'
 * Italian (Shy attempt to learn)
-* Geography (I know all the capitals of EU and almost all of Asia countries, I dont know why)
 * I like gym
 * I hate smoking